nextcloud/docker/README.md

 - `NEXTCLOUD_INIT_HTACCESS` (not set by default) Set it to true to enable run `occ maintenance:update:htaccess` after container initialization.

-If you want to use Redis you have to create a separate [Redis](https://hub.docker.com/_/redis/) container in your setup / in your docker compose file.
-To inform Nextcloud about the Redis container, pass in the following parameters:
+### Redis Memory Caching

+To use Redis for memory caching as well as PHP session, specify the following values and also add a [Redis](https://hub.docker.com/_/redis/) container to your stack.
+See the [examples](https://github.com/nextcloud/docker/tree/master/.examples) for further instructions.

 - `REDIS_HOST` (not set by default) Name of Redis container
 - `REDIS_HOST_PORT` (default: `6379`) Optional port for Redis, only use for external Redis servers that run on non-standard ports.
 - `REDIS_HOST_PASSWORD` (not set by default) Redis password

-The use of Redis is recommended to prevent file locking problems.
-See the examples for further instructions.
+Check the [Nextcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/caching_configuration.html) for more information.

+### E-mail (SMTP) Configuration

 To use an external SMTP server, you have to provide the connection details.
 Note that if you configure these values via Docker, you should **not** use the Nexcloud Web UI to configure external SMTP server parameters.
 Conversely, if you prefer to use the Web UI, do **not** set these variables here (because these variables will override whatever you attempt to set in the Web UI for these parameters).
 To configure Nextcloud to use SMTP add: